angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ### Return the proper type

 The template expression should evaluate to the type of value expected by the target property.
-The `hero` property of the `HeroDetail` component expects a `Hero` object, which is exactly what you're sending in the property binding:
+The `hero` property of `HeroComponent` expects a `Hero` object, which is exactly what you're sending in the property binding:

 <?code-excerpt "lib/app_component.html (property-binding-4)"?>
 ```